Digital Printing Services

 Low cost when quantity is low

 When digital printing first arrived on the scene, the quality of those initial machines came in question versus conventional printing.
-With the technological advancements within the digital press manufacturing arena, that claim is only not true, but there are many examples of when digital printing will result in much higher quality than conventional printing.
+With the technological advancements within the digital press manufacturing arena, that claim is no longer true.
+There are many examples of when digital printing will result in much higher quality than conventional printing.
 Jobs with heavy coverage on uncoated or heavily textured stocks will reproduce better digitally than conventionally.
-There is virtually no dot gain and absorption when printed digitally and the imagery will appear much sharper and much less muddy than the same printing if conventional.
-Keeping running and repeating graphics to the same consistent color throughout all pages and/or elements of a piece is always a challenge when printing conventionally, but not a problem at all digitally; all colors will match throughout your project and through the entire print run.
-Certain mechanical conventional printing issues are totally eliminated when printing digital: inline inking compromises, ghosting and gas ghosting are a none issue.
+There is virtually no dot gain and absorption when printed digitally.
+Your imagery will appear much sharper and much less muddy than the same if printed conventionally.
+Keeping running and repeating graphics to the same consistent color throughout all pages and/or elements of a piece is always a challenge when printing conventionally.
+This is not a problem when printing digitally; all colors will match throughout your project and through the entire print run.
+Certain mechanical conventional printing issues are totally eliminated when printing digital.
+Therefore, inline inking compromises, ghosting and gas ghosting are non-issues.
 Keep in mind that there are real situations when you can expect higher quality when printing digital.